PGA world reacts with messages of concern, support for Tiger Woods

 Many current and former PGA players chimed in on Twitter, including Jack Nicklaus, Phil Mickelson and a pair of British stars, Justin Rose and Ian Poulter.

-Saying that he and wife, Barbara, were “deeply concerned” about Woods’s condition, Nicklaus tweeted, “We want to offer him our heartfelt support and prayers at this difficult time.”
+Saying that he and his wife, Barbara, were “deeply concerned” about Woods’s condition, Nicklaus tweeted, “We want to offer him our heartfelt support and prayers at this difficult time.”

 Nicklaus’s record of 18 major wins has long been chased by Woods, who won his 15th at the 2019 Masters, capping a return to form that thrilled fans and peers alike.
 “Please join us in wishing Tiger a successful surgery and all the best for a full recovery,” Nicklaus wrote.